denisidoro/xpt/README.md

 **xpt** is an abstraction over whatever package managers you have installed in your system.
 No need to run different commands based on the distro you're running anymore!

+:warning: Due to the unpopularity of this repo, the development of the package manager will be continued together with [my dotfiles](https://github.com/denisidoro/dotfiles/tree/master/scripts/package).

 Let's say you want to install [ag](https://github.com/ggreer/the_silver_searcher).
 This is the required procedure:
 ```sh
 # if you're on OSX